l00sy4/blog-related-projects/README.md

 # blog-related-projects
-This is the repo that contains all of the projects referenced in my blog
+This is the repo that contains all of the projects and tools created in the context of my blog

 #### FodHelper-DLL